joelschutz/lecture-timer/README.md

 Create timers and stamp the current time to a markdown file.

-Listen to audio files and take notes on especific moments
+Listen to audio files and take notes on specific moments

 Use the `MarkStamp` command to add a timestamp to your text.
-It can be an standalone stamp, an inline content or an intire text block
+It can be an standalone stamp, an inline content or an entire text block

 It uses generic markdown directives so you can export to any markdowm pos-processor